Do you care too much about what others think?

 As someone whose livelihood depends on people thinking well of me, I’m very conscious of what people might think about me.
 Will people like what I write or say?
 Will they think I’m too opinionated or that I harp on too much about being courageous?

 If you’re like me, and most people I know, you also like to be liked.
 Nothing wrong with that!
-However sometimes we can let our desire to be liked – and our fear of being disliked, criticized or rejected – keep us from saying what we know needs to be said, from making a change, from saying no, or setting a boundary or from simply expressing our unique individuality fully in the world.
+However sometimes we can let our desire to be liked – and our fear of being disliked, criticized or rejected – keep us from saying what we know needs to be said, from making a change, declining an invitation, setting a boundary or from simply expressing our individuality fully.

 Never let what others might think matter more than what you think!

-While speaking at a women’s leadership event yesterday I talked about how important it is not to be driven by pleasing others.
-It’s the same concept, different words.
-A woman approached me afterward and shared how she has always struggled not to be too nice, but has realized that by failing to stand her ground over the years, and sometimes to assertively push forward her opinion, she’s ended up being railroaded on occasion and being passed over for promotions to people who’ve been better at speaking up, pushing back and standing their ground.
+While speaking at a women’s leadership event recently I talked about how important it is not to be driven by pleasing others.
+Afterward, a woman approached me and shared how she’s always struggled not to be too nice, but has realized that by failing to stand her ground over the years, and sometimes to assertively push forward her opinion, she’s ended up being railroaded and being passed over for promotions that have gone to more assertive colleagues.

 - Do I forge my own path, or the path others think I should take?